 In line with the UK Government's vision for a global Britain, Turing Scheme projects should support high-quality placements, enhance existing partnerships and encourage the forging of new relationships across the world.
-In line with the UK Government's vision for a global Britain, Turing Scheme projects should support high-quality placements, enhance existing partnerships, and encourage the forging of new relationships across the world.

 International engagement Interpretation Rating 20/100 How will your project improve existing partnerships or encourage new relationships across the world?
-The extent to which the application describes how your project helps to achieve your organisation's international strategy 10/100 What are your partners' key responsibilities when delivering your project, including the individual activities they will work on?
+The extent to which the application describes how your project helps to achieve your organisation's international strategy.
+10/100 What are your partners' key responsibilities when delivering your project, including the individual activities they will work on?
 The extent to which the application describes how your organisation will engage with the participating organisations to ensure project outcomes are met.
 10/100